-Regardless of the field of work, everyone has a wandering eye.
-In Jobvite’s annual Social Recruiting Survey, they found that 61% of employees are open to or actively looking for a new job and more than 30% of employers expect new hires to stay two years or less.
+The employer-employee relationship is a crucial aspect of our daily lives as we rely on it for financial stability.
+However, with the advent of technology and social media, the dynamics of this relationship have significantly changed over time.
+According to Jobvite’s annual Social Recruiting Survey, 61% of employees are open to or actively searching for a new job, while more than 30% of employers expect new hires to stay for two years or less.

 This data has significant implications for companies.
 If every employee transitioned in and out of a company every two years, it could cause a decline in productivity, loss of talent, and ultimately hinder the company’s growth.
 This trend is not new, and Fast Company has coined these employees “Generation Flux.”

 Companies must differentiate themselves in their industry and the job market to stay ahead of the competition.
 Developing a strong employment brand has become essential, and driving these initiatives requires more strategic thinking.